arschles/www/content/blog/2020-06-22-async-await.md

 Heard of the `async`/`await` pattern?
 Javascript, C# and Rust (now! 🥳) have it.
 I'm probably missing some languages too.
 More are probably gonna adopt it because it solves a very specific and common pain point.

-Let's look at why... using examples ... in Javascript.
+Let's look at why, using Javascript to illustrate the concepts.

->I'm a Javascript dabbler at best.
-I can write code that works, but it's never pretty!
-I like to think that I do know a lot about concurrency patterns, though, so don't go too hard on my JS code below 😅
+>I'm a Javascript dabbler at best, but it's a great language to illustrate these concepts with.
+Don't go too hard on my JS code below 😅

 # What It's About 🤔